adobrescu/Everli/README.md

 - it expects that a function called 'haversine' is already defined;

 2. A second one, OOP oriented using classes and interfaces, has multiple source files found in task3/oop/.
-The requirement is implemented in ShoppersCoverageCalculator class and exposed by ShoppersCoverageCalculator::getAllShoppersCoverage public methods.
+The requirement is implemented in ShoppersCoverageCalculator class and exposed by ShoppersCoverageCalculator::getAllShoppersCoverage public method.

 The requirement is implemented by a few classes by following repository-like and event driven-like patterns.